ncshy/raspberry-pi-os/docs/lesson01/linux/build-system.md

       @:
   ```

-  As you can see `__build` target doesn't have a receipt, but it depends on a bunch of other targets.
+  As you can see `__build` target doesn't have a recipe, but it depends on a bunch of other targets.
 We are only interested in `$(builtin-target)` - it is responsible for creating `built-in.o` file, and `$(subdir-ym)` - it is responsible for descending into nested directories.

 * Let's take a look at `subdir-ym`.
 This variable is initialized [here](https://github.com/torvalds/linux/blob/v4.14/scripts/Makefile.lib#L48) and it is just a concatenation of `subdir-y` and `subdir-m` variables.  (`subdir-m` variable is similar to `subdir-y`, but it defines subfolders need to be included in a separate [kernel module](https://en.wikipedia.org/wiki/Loadable_kernel_module).
 We skip the discussion of modules, for now, to keep focused.)